Activities, Exhibitions & Vessels

 A fun-filled activity space with arts and craft, games, and dress ups.
-Make your own fun with your own hands.
+Craft your own snowglobes.

-Choose from two 3D documentaries: Great White Shark and Aircraft Carrier - Guardians of the Sea.
+Choose from Wonders of the Arctic, Great White Shark and Aircraft Carrier: Guardians of the Sea.

 Three years in the making, Great White Shark takes viewers around the world on an incredible journey.